JMCov/lab-41/README.md

 ## Features

+- Day 1
   - Click the the Select random contact to send a text to someone in your contact list
   - Why?
 IDK!
   - Hit the Send Message button to open up your default messaging app.
   - Default Message is currently Hello From My App!

 - Day 2
   - Added Point system
   - Made the random contact list stop working after 5 tries
   - Added an array of random messages
   - Added round timer
   - Styled the app

 ## Screen Shots